ramboramjad/Greenbone-Community-Edition-Helm/README.md

  # Helm chart for Greenbone Community Edition

- This chart was developed to get working as fast as possible, there are things that can be improved on.
+ This chart is imported from https://github.com/fpm-git/Greenbone-Community-Edition-Helm.git.
+ The original did not include an index.yaml file, so i added it here.
+Will try to keep them in sync as much as possible.

  ## A few things to note